JustinCappos/fdtables/docs/remove_cage_from_fdtable.md

-discards a cage -- likely for handling exit()
+discards a cage (for exit()) and calls the appropriate close handlers

-This is mostly used in handling exit, etc.  Returns the HashMap for the cage, so that the caller can close realfds, etc. as is needed.
+This is mostly used in handling exit, etc.  Calls all of the correct close handlers.

 Panics:
     Invalid cageid